Making Tax Digital for Income Tax

 Although the frequency of reporting is going to change, the timing of tax payments will not and the current system of payments on account and balancing payment by 31 January after the tax year is expected to remain in place for the foreseeable future.

-Our Making Tax Digital For Income Tax Frequently Asked Questions contains much more detailed information.
+Our Making Tax Digital For Income Tax Frequently Asked Questions contains more detailed information.

 Timetable for MTD for Income Tax